-Peace lilies are one of the most common houseplants because they’re fairly easy to grow and beautiful, too!
+Peace liliesare one of the most common houseplants because they’re fairly easy to grow and are beautiful, too!
+They can be temperamental at times, but once you know how to care for them correctly, a peace lily makes for a lovely addition to any houseplant collection.
 Here’s everything you need to know about caring for a peace lily in your home.

 About Peace Lilies

-Peace lilies are tropical, evergreen plants that thrive on the forest floor, where they receive dappled sunlight and consistent moisture.
+Peace lilies are tropical, evergreen plants that thrive on the forest floor, where they receive dappled sunlight and consistent moisture and humidity.
 Replicating these conditions in the home is the key to getting your peace lily to be happy and healthy.

-With enough light, peace lilies produce white to off-white flowers starting in the early summe, blooming throughout the year in the right conditions.
+With enough light, peace lilies produce white to off-white flowers starting in the early summer, continuing to bloom throughout the year in the right conditions.

 Most household varieties of peace lily grow up to 16 inches tall, but larger outdoor cultivars can have leaves that reach up to 6 feet in height.
 Peace lilies are not cold-hardy plants, so they can only be grown outdoors in warm, humid climates (USDA Zones 10, 11).

 Is the Peace Lily Plant Poisonous?

 Yes, peace lilies are mildly toxic.
 All parts of the peace lily plant contain calcium oxalate—a substance that may cause stomach and respiratory irritation if ingested in large amounts.
 Keep peace lilies out of reach of small children and pets who might chew on the plant.
 Other common plants that contain calcium oxalate include philodendrons, daffodils, true lilies, and hyacinths.

 How to Plant, Transplant, and Divide Peace Lilies